The Language Reference & Guide

 - Safe and Unsafe Code

 Generics allow you to write code in which you can use a placeholder – variable names – instead of an actual type, which will then be substituted with real types when you use that code later.
 This is a really powerful feature and is a great way to avoid code duplication.

 Defining a Generic Type

-To define a generic class or value type provide generic parameters after the name of the type.
-A generic parameter consits of a name, which can then be used instead of a type inside the class or value type, and a type constraint.
+To define a generic class or value type, provide generic parameters after the name of the type.
+A generic parameter consists of a name, which can then be used instead of a type inside the class or value type, and a type constraint.

 generic-parameter ⟶ variable type generic-parameter-list ⟶ generic-parameter [generic-parameter-list] generic-parameters ⟶ 🐚 generic-parameter-list 🍆